-Below, we’ve outlined each pricing plan so you’ll know exactly what you’re getting and if those extra add-ons are worth the added cost to you.
-After all, while it might only be a $4 leap from the basic plan to the premium, perhaps you’d rather save your cabbage for Hulu’s Showtime add-on or a premium slice of ‘za.
+Below, we outlined each of the Netflix plans so you know exactly what you are getting (and if those extra add-ons are worth the added cost to you).
+After all, while it might only be a $3 leap from the Basic plan to Standard, perhaps you would rather save your cabbage for Hulu’s Showtime add-on, or a premium slice of pizza.
 The choice is yours.

-Netflix has three different plans when it comes to streaming: basic, standard, and premium.
-Plans start at $8 and increase incrementally by $2, rendering the standard and premium plans $10 and $12, respectively.
+Netflix has three different plans when it comes to streaming: Basic, Standard, and Premium.
+Plans start at $8 and increase incrementally, bringing the Standard and Premium plans to $11 and $14, respectively.
+Of course, things do change, and given the company’s recent stock surges and continually increasing subscriber numbers, Netflix may raise streaming prices sooner than usual.
+As usual, we’ll keep you updated.
 Below is a breakdown of what each plan entails, with the added features.

-The folks at Netflix certainly pride themselves on their streaming plans, but that doesn’t mean the service ditched discs altogether.
-The company still offers DVD and Blu-ray plans — none of which include streaming access — beginning at $5 and going up from there.
-The monthly cost just depends on how many discs you have check out at a time, or how many you want per month.
+The folks at Netflix certainly pride themselves on their streaming platform (and for good reason), but that does not mean the service ditched discs altogether.
+The company still offers DVD and Blu-ray plans — none of which include streaming access — starting at $5 and going up from there.
+The monthly cost determines how many discs you can check out at a time, as well as how many you want per month.

 |Plan||DVD Price||Blu-ray Price